 - Donate your points to a list of nonprofit organizations.

-In general, avoid these options if you can, since the redemption value is poor.
+With that said, you should avoid these options if you can since the redemption value is poor.

 Marriott elite status

 Elite status is a great way to earn extra benefits while staying at Marriott properties, such as upgraded rooms, points bonuses, late checkout, an in-hotel welcome gift and more.
 Hotel elite status is usually earned through staying at qualifying hotel properties within a calendar year.
 However, some Marriott credit cards give out automatic elite status just for being a cardmember.

 Marriott status levels